tresorsawasawa/Todo_List_App/README.md

 ### Setup

-1. Clone the Repo or Download the Zip file or
+1. Download the Zip file or Clone the Repo with:
 ```
 git clone https://github.com/tresorsawasawa/Todo_List_App.git
 ```